Amanda Lollar, Volunteer Executive Director/Chief Caregiver

 Mariah has been fortunate to have worked with many species during her time volunteering at rehab facilities and working at the Dallas Zoo.
 She has a B.S. in Aquatics and Fisheries Biology and enjoys spending time on the water.
 Since she was a small child she has surrounded herself with the company of animals, basically welcoming anything with hooves, paws, scales or claws.
 Mariah feels as though conservation and education are key to the preservation of species.
 “So many people have disdain for bats only because they know very little about them.
 I’m so pleased to have found Bat World and look forward to not only expanding my knowledge of bats, but also sharing that information with others.”

 Erica has an extreme love for animals that was passed down from her mother, who taught Erica to have compassion for all living things.
-By the age of 8 Erica was helping to care for injured wildlife.
-She eventually became the neighborhoods “go to” gal for animals in need.
 Her first experience in rehabilitating wildlife involved three baby birds that had been blown out of their nest.
 After successfully raising and releasing the birds back into the wild, Erica knew she had her found her passion.
-At only 18 years of age, Erica became a retail store manager in Fort Worth, Texas, where she spent the next 10 years managing & opening several stores and training staff.
-During this time she also took wildlife classes and began volunteering with Texas Metro Wildlife Rehabilitators and Bat World Sanctuary.
-Erica ran her facility out of her home in Fort Worth, TX for four years, specializing in bats and raccoons, until she made the life changing decision to accept a position of Lead Animal Caregiver with Bat World.
-She now dedicates her life to caring for bats and other wildlife in need.
-She has a particular love for misunderstood, feared animals, which makes her a perfect fit at Bat World Sanctuary.
-Erica has been published in several articles and recognized for her work during the damaging flood waters that hit Houston Texas from Hurricane Harvey.
+As an adult, Erica took wildlife classes and began volunteering with Texas Metro Wildlife Rehabilitators and Bat World Sanctuary before accepting a position at Bat World Sanctuary.
+Erica has been recognized for her work during the damaging flood waters that hit Houston Texas from Hurricane Harvey.

 STAFF/VOLUNTEER FOOTAGE FROM A LIVE FEED ON NORTH TEXAS GIVING DAY